Napa Valley

 For an introduction to this blog, check The Glove Compartment.

-The VINE-29 departs around twelve times per day from the El Cerrito Del Norte BART station, and arrives in Napa an hour later.
-From there, the #10 bus goes up the valley to Calistoga in about 80 minutes, or closer to an hour for the #10 express.
+The VINE #29 departs around twelve times per day from the El Cerrito Del Norte BART station, and arrives at the Redwood Park and Ride on the outskirts of Napa an hour later.
+From there, the VINE #10 bus goes up the valley to Calistoga in about an hour.
 If you can avoid long layovers -- or use them to drink wine -- the VINE buses can get you to any town along the Napa river only 30 minutes slower than a direct trip in a car.
 At $5-$7 for 80 miles of travel, this is the best transportation bargain in the Bay Area.
 What's more, the VINE drivers are friendly and helpful.
-An alternative route from El Cerrito Del Norte – which you will have to consider on Saturdays and Sundays, as the VINE-29 is a weekday service – requires taking the (frequent) Soltrans I-80 Express north to the Vallejo Transit Center, and meeting the VINE-11 there.
-Or better yet, descend the stairs from the Transit Center to the waterfront and meet the VINE-11 across from the ferry terminal, at the start of its trip north.
-The VINE-11 makes several residential swtichbacks in Vallejo and American Canyon before joining the northward Napa tourist route on CA-29.

 Finally, Amtrak operates a thruway bus to Napa (en route to Santa Rosa and Arcata) from the Martinez train station, which is in turn connected to most east bay and south bay cities via the Capitol Corridor.
 This is a costlier trip than the county buses, but it may be a faster one at certain times of day, particularly on weekends.

-The #10 bus runs through these towns every hour until 9pm or so, enabling a jump-on, jump-off Wine Country tour if you cultivate a bus rider's vigilance plus fatalism with respect to the clock.
-The aforementioned #10X makes fewer stops in the same route.
+The #10 bus runs through these towns every hour until 8pm or so, enabling a jump-on, jump-off Wine Country tour if you cultivate the calm vigilance of the bus traveler.
 The #10 also stops near, or passes within a short bike ride of, dozens of spots for wine tasting, an activity for which I can offer no guidance -- except to say that, if I were going from place to place tasting alcohol, I would feel freer to swallow it if someone else drove.
 This must be the theory behind the Wine Train, a boutique railroad between Napa and Calistoga, which includes wine, meals, and winery tours in its $200-$300 ticket price.

 The first major bus stop after Napa is a detour through the Yountville Veteran's Home, a beautiful sanctuary next to a golf course that one wishes – at least judging by its exterior – were the end of the rainbow for every United States veteran.
 These grounds are also home to the Napa County Museum, which offers some history exhibits and an often strong presentation of contemporary art.
 It's a short walk from there into Yountville, which is the most posh of the north Napa towns, although, again, the local grocery store offers an affordable lunch, and the walk from the Veteran's Home through the relaxed, subtly hued and landscaped downtown, where you can catch another #10 bus, is easy on the eyes.
 There's more shopping, with a lower price floor for food and accommodations, in the next town, St. Helena, which is also home to my favorite bookstore on this route.
-The bus also stops at the wine crossroads of Rutherford and Oakville.
+The bus also stops at the wine crossroads of Rutherford, and Oakville, the home of another cool local market.
 The valley narrows, and its volcanic walls rise up on either side of the highway, sometimes wreathed in fog if it's a wet day.

 Another thing I like about Calistoga is how lush it is.
-The 13-odd hot springs (I most often visit Golden Haven, for their all-day hot pool access) and the Napa river itself are watering a forest with a town inside it.
+The 13-odd hot springs (I most often visit Golden Haven,for their all-day hot pool access) and the Napa river itself are watering a forest with a town inside it.